ox-it/dataox/userdocs/source/contact.rst

 Feedback and contact details
 ============================

-You can contact the open data team directly by e-mailing opendata@oucs.ox.ac.uk.
+You can contact the open data team directly by e-mailing opendata@it.ox.ac.uk.

 The University has an open data mailling list at opendata@maillist.ox.ac.uk, which you can join by sending a blank e-mail to